-Although they have a low melting temperature and are malleable, brass grommets can provide the protection for the material as well as the cord passing through the grommet.
-Typically, they are in two pieces, and are either hammered into position or secured through the cloth using a grommet press.
-They are relatively easy to install as well as replace if they became damaged during typical use.
+Although they have a low melting temperature and are malleable, brass grommets can provide protection for the material as well as the cord passing through the grommet.
+Typically, they are in two pieces and are either hammered into position or secured through the cloth using a grommet press.
+They are relatively easy to install as well as replace if they become damaged during typical use.

 Other materials are also used for grommets in cloth, such as plastic and metal but brass grommets are one of the most popular materials in use for the outdoors.
 When properly coated they resist rust and will leave stains on the materials through which they are passed.
-Especially when used on light colored fabrics, insuring they do not leave a tell-tale stain around or running from the grommet protects the appearance of the material.
+Especially when used on light-colored fabrics, ensuring they do not leave a tell-tale stain around or running from the grommet protects the appearance of the material.

 While brass grommets are most often used in outdoor applications due to their strength and durability to stand up to the weather, they are sometimes used indoors.
 Properly treated brass used indoors will last virtually forever, provided it is protected from damaging humidity and occasionally wiped dry.
 There are many different types of brass, determined by the alloy of the two metals, but the most common type used in brass grommets contains 33-percent zinc, compared to 40-percent zinc in Naval brass.